couchbase/query/docs/n1ql-select.md

 be of the same type.
 If the operands are of different types it always evaluates to FALSE.

-By default, string comparison is done using a raw collation of UTF8 encoded strings (sometimes referred to as binary, C, or memcmp).
+String comparison is done using a raw byte collation of UTF8 encoded strings (sometimes referred to as binary, C, or memcmp).
 This collation is **case sensitive**.
 Case insensitive comparisons can be performed using UPPER() or LOWER() functions.